JetBrains/TeamCity.VsOnline.WorkItems/README.md

 - Supports only one collection per issue tracker defined
 - Supports only one project per issue tracker defined.
 Project must be specified explicitly

+##### Hajipur-9.0.x Branch

+- Support for human readable display name on UI

 #### Installation and usage

 Before plugin can be used, [Alternate Credentials](http://www.visualstudio.com/en-us/integrate/get-started/get-started-auth-introduction-vsi) should be enabled
-Plugin can be installed by following standard [plugin installation procedure](https://confluence.jetbrains.com/display/TCD8/Installing+Additional+Plugins)
+Plugin can be installed by following standard [plugin installation procedure](https://confluence.jetbrains.com/display/TCD9/Installing+Additional+Plugins)

 #### Compatibility